History of Britney Spears in Timeline

 On October 18, 2018, Britney Spears announced her second Las Vegas residency show, Britney: Domination, set to launch at Park MGM's Park Theatre on February 13, 2019.

-October 21, 2018: Piece of Me Tour Finale at Formula One Grand Prix
+October 21, 2018: Piece of Me Tour Final Performance at Formula One Grand Prix

-In 2018, Britney Spears received the GLAAD Vanguard Award for her role in promoting acceptance for the LGBTQ community, recognizing her status as a gay icon.
+In 2018, Britney Spears received the GLAAD Vanguard Award for her role in promoting acceptance for the LGBTQ community.
+Spears thanked her LGBTQ fans for their unwavering loyalty and inspiration.

 January 4, 2019: Indefinite Hiatus and Residency Cancellation

-On January 4, 2019, Britney Spears announced an indefinite hiatus and the cancellation of her Las Vegas residency after her father suffered a near-fatal colon rupture.
+On January 4, 2019, Britney Spears announced an indefinite hiatus and the cancellation of her Las Vegas residency after her father, Jamie, suffered a near-fatal colon rupture.

-In March 2019, Andrew Wallet resigned as co-conservator of Britney Spears' estate.
+In March 2019, Andrew Wallet resigned as co-conservator of Britney Spears' estate after 11 years.
 Spears also entered a psychiatric facility amidst stress from her father's illness.

 May 2019: Judge Orders Evaluation of Conservatorship